We’ve all had great ideas that we never acted upon. We get caught up. Life happens. What might have been? What could still be?

 2) Set a must complete by date.

-3) Set up what you must do everyday in order to meet that date.
+3) Set up what you must do each day in order to meet that date.

-4) When you win, pop open a Doritos bag, a cold one and celebrate!
-(Maybe the Doritos thing is just for me.
+5) When you win, pop open a Doritos bag, a cold one of your choice and celebrate!
+(Um, maybe the Doritos thing is just for me.
 Sorry.)

 Questions for comments: What great idea have you failed to act upon?
 Why not do it now?
 When did you use positive pressure on yourself to meet a goal?
 How did it work?